Article written by

 What Are Terpenes?

 Terpenes are a group of hydrocarbon-based aromatic compounds produced by many plants, most famously the cannabis plant.
-They are often considered to be responsible for the flavor and scent profiles of cannabis; however, studies suggest they can also have profound therapeutic effects.
-There are approximately 30,000 different terpenes across plant species, 220 of which exist in cannabis.
+They are often considered responsible for the flavor and scent profiles of cannabis; however, studies suggest they can also have profound therapeutic effects.
+There are approximately 30,000 terpenes across plant species, 220 of which exist in cannabis.

 How Do Terpenes Work?